Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 ---

-A plain white clouds they floated within, with no other island in its vicinity.
-Yet their destination was clear.
-Straight for it.
-Nearer and nearer they gets, the bark so wide and huge.
+A sea of clouds stretching the horizon, _on_ the surface and _above_ the surface.
+They were the only moving Titan ship in the vicinity.
+Slowly but surely, they were approaching the World Tree, its trunk grew HUGE ahead.

 "So that's the World Tree..."
 Rex was at the helm as he exclaimed.

 ![World Tree Close Up](images/075_world_tree_close_up.jpg)

-Nia: "Wow, I've never seen it so close before..."
+Nia exclaimed, "Wow, I've never seen it so close before..."

 "Me neither, _to tell you the truth.
 But it's just as awesome as I'd hoped._"

 "The current's really strong...
 Fall in that, and you're a goner."
-At the edge of where the tree was planted, a great waterfall pushed water into the void.
+The tree seemed to generate some force field, forcing water to fall off some distance away from its trunk, creating a vortex, forming great waterfalls.

 ![The Void around the World Tree](images/076_around_the_world_tree.jpg)

 "It's great that we made it this far...
 But how do we get over there?
 Any ideas?
 Pyra?"

-Her mind was fixated on getting so close home she was awestruck for a moment.
+She wasn't listening.
+Her eyes fixated on the Tree, her mind adrift.
+There was something she'd forgotten... what was it?
 "We..."

 "Huh?"

-"**Rex!
+Oh, shoot, THAT! "**Rex!
 We need to leave!
 We can't stay here!**"

 "What, why?
 What are you talking about, Pyra?"

-Seemingly she had sensed something early.
-The water below them started shaking, and the windshield in front of them started splashing water.
-A purple drill-like snaky monster poked its head from below the water, its target them.
-The ship shook as its shadow loomed over them.
+The ship started rocking.
+Looking out, tremendous waves were forming from below their ship, water splashing furiously on the windshield.
+Then, a purple drill-like snaky monster poked its head above water, targeting them.
+The ship shook with the waves.

 ![Ophion](images/077_ophion.jpg)